mohammedyaqub/mohammedyaqub/README.md

-### Hi there 👋 Thank you for looking at profile, I'am mohammed Yaqub :grinning: ...!
+### Hi there 👋 Thank you for looking at profile, I'am mohammed Yaqub :grinning:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on golang
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other C and golang developer
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- 🤔 I’m looking for help with =
+- 🤔 I’m looking for help with docker and kubernetes
-- 💬 Ask me about ...
+- 💬 Ask me about C and golang
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love to contribute to Open Source